wallarm/product-documentation/docs/latest/api-discovery/sbf.md

 # Sensitive Business Flows <a href="../../about-wallarm/subscription-plans/#waap-and-advanced-api-security"><img src="../../images/api-security-tag.svg" style="border: none;"></a>

-Wallarm's [API Discovery](overview.md) allows marking specific endpoints as the key ones for some sensitive business flows, such as authentication or account management, billing or SMS gateways functioning, and others.
+Wallarm's [API Discovery](overview.md) automatically marks specific endpoints as the key ones for some sensitive business flows, such as authentication or account management, billing or SMS gateways functioning, and others.
 Learn from this article how to use the sensitive business flow functionality.

 ## Addressed issues